 #1 – Albany Technical College

-Interested in taking online courses that accommodate a busy schedule?
-Albany Technical College offers 100% online classes that lead to an associate of applied science (AAS) degree.
-In addition to the sheer number of online programs offered at Albany Tech, financial aid awards wipe out the tuition costs.
-Students must be enrolled full-time and legal residents of the state of Georgia, to partake in the scholarship programs.
+Albany Technical College offers 100 percent online classes that lead to an associate of applied science (AAS) degree.
+In addition to the sheer number of online programs offered at Albany Tech, financial aid awards wipe out most of the tuition costs for qualifying students.
+Students must be enrolled full-time, and legal residents of the state of Georgia, to partake in the scholarship programs.
 In an effort to provide financial aid resources to qualifying students, Albany Tech issues grants, employment opportunities, and scholarships.
 Albany Tech is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award AAS degrees.

 #2 – Allen County Community College

-Allen County Community College offers qualifying students free online degrees through a variety of financial aid programs and scholarships.
-Through its extensive online catalog of courses, students can pursue AA transfer degrees towards a bachelor’s degree or graduate workforce ready with an applied science degree.
+Allen County Community College offers qualifying students free online degrees through financial aid programs and scholarships.
+The extensive online catalog of courses allows students to pursue AA transfer degrees towards a bachelor’s degree.
 Students who complete the FAFSA financial aid form online with an expected family contribution (EFC) of zero will qualify for enough federal aid to have their tuition covered in full.
 Additionally, Allen County Community College has a variety of institutional scholarships including its Allen County grant, endowment scholarships, merit scholarships, and early start scholarship.
 The institution is accredited by the Higher Learning Commission to confer associate of arts and associate of applied science degrees.

 #3 – Amarillo College